Walla Walla, Washington: Gold rush and growth

 Walla Walla was incorporated on January 11, 1862.
 The first election was held on April 1, 1862, and Judge Elias Bean Whitman, Marcus Whitman's cousin, was elected as the city's first mayor.
-The population exploded over the following decade to 300% its size, making it the largest city in the territory, slating it to be the capital until cities surpassed it again, after it was bypassed by the transcontinental rail lines in the 1880's.
+The population exploded over the following decade, increasing by 300%, making it the most populous city in the territory, slating it to be the capital until cities surpassed it again, after it was bypassed by the transcontinental rail lines in the 1880s.

-During the 1860's, the city established its first businesses and community gathering spaces, a number of which served as the first in Pacific Northwest.
+During the 1860s, the city established its first businesses and community gathering spaces, a number of which served as the first in Pacific Northwest.
 The city's first newspaper was one of the first between Missouri and the Cascades, the Washington Statesman, was founded in 1861.
 The first bank, Baker Boyer Bank, was the first in the state, was founded in 1869 by one of the city's first council members, Dorsey Syng Baker and his brother-in-law John Franklin Boyer, and as of March 2022, still served as the oldest bank in state.
 The Pioneer Meat Market, run by partners John Dooley and William Kirkman, was opened during this time and remained there until they sold it to Christopher Ennis in 1882 and founded the Walla Walla Dressed Meat Company.